Toru Yano: Tag team championship reigns and KOPW (2016–present)

 On July 25, Kazuchika Okada teased a "controversial announcement".
 Three days later, during a press conference, NJPW chairman Naoki Sugabayashi alongside Okada announced the creation of the KOPW Championship; Okada then proceeded to introduce the title and its concept, also announcing KOPW 2021 for the following year.
 The tournament to crown the inaugural champion began on August 26 with four first round matches leading to a four-way final at Summer Struggle in Jingu.
 Yano was announced to be in the tournament, where he defeated Bushi in the first round.
 In the final at Summer Struggle in Jingu, Yano shockingly pinned Okada, in a four-way match also involving Sanada and El Desperado, to become the first provisional 2020 champion.

 In September, Yano competed in the G1 Climax 30 tournament as a part of the B Block, he finished the tournament with 6 points.
 Yano teamed with Tomohiro Ishii, for the World Tag League, finishing with 10 points, failing to advance to the finals.
 On the Road to Tokyo Dome, Yano defeated Bad Luck Fale, to become the official 2020 KOPW Champion.
 On Night 1 of Wrestle Kingdom 15, Yano survived until the final four in the New Japan Rambo match.
 On Night 2, Yano won a four-way match to become the provisional champion, by defeating Bushi, Fale and Chase Owens.
 In March 2021, Yano once again entered the New Japan Cup, defeating Bad Luck Fale and Great-O-Khan to advance to the quarter-finals, where he was eliminated by Evil.
 Yano retained the provisional KOPW Championship against Evil in a Creation Of Darkness Blindfold match.
 At Wrestle Grand Slam in Tokyo Dome, Chase Owens won a New Japan Rambo with handcuffs match by last eliminating Yano, becoming the new provisional KOPW Champion.
 At Wrestle Grand Slam in MetLife Dome, Yano regained the provisional KOPW Championship, defeating Owens in a No disqualification "I quit" match.
 Soon after, Yano entered the G1 Climax 31 tournament, as a part of the A Block.
 He finished with a total of 10 points, failing to advance to the finals.
 For the World Tag League, Yano teamed with Hiroshi Tanahashi, where they scored 14 points, failing to advance to the finals.
-On December 24, Yano defeated Yoshinobu Kanemaru in a End of Year Party Rules match to become the 2021 KOPW Champion.
+On December 24, Yano defeated Yoshinobu Kanemaru in an End of Year Party Rules match to become the 2021 KOPW Champion.
 On Night 1 of Wrestle Kingdom 16, Yano finished in the final four in the New Japan Rambo match, along with Chase Owens, Minoru Suzuki and Cima.
 On Night 2, the four-way match was won by Suzuki, who became the provisional KOPW Champion.
 On Night 3, Yano teamed with Pro Wrestling NOAH's Kazushi Sakuraba and Takashi Sugiura to defeat Suzuki-Gun.